gSchool/curriculum-2014-denver/goals/high-level-goals.md

   * Remember, it’s only 6 months and we have a lot to cover.
   * One week is equivalent to a full college semester (MWF 1 hr lectures a week).
   * 5 days??

+### Ranking students
+* We don't grade
+* We don't rank
+* Everyone is good in different settings, need to find yours!

 ### Solidified curriculum for all 24 weeks that can’t change.
 * We will solicit feedback at every opportunity.